- Press Release

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (22 Jun, 23 Jun, 24 Jun).

 IIA.
-Geophysical Activity Summary 20/2100Z to 21/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 337 km/s at 21/0042Z.
-Total IMF reached 5 nT at 20/2116Z.
-The maximum southward component of Bz reached -3 nT at 21/1826Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 174 pfu.
+Geophysical Activity Summary 20/2100Z to 21/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 395 km/s at 20/2102Z.
+Total IMF reached 5 nT at 21/1758Z.
+The maximum southward component of Bz reached -3 nT at 20/2111Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 3330 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (22 Jun, 23 Jun, 24 Jun).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (22 Jun, 23 Jun) and quiet to unsettled levels on day three (24 Jun).

 III.
 Event probabilities 22 Jun-24 Jun